Handfasting Ceremony at Stonehenge

 24 year old Canadian Tanya had always been drawn to Stonehenge.
 Ever since she was a little girl, she identified with Paganism, and longed to be at the feet of the stones.
-She almost despaired when she found out that the stones were closed off from the public, until she learned about the Druidic ceremonies at the Solstices and Equinoxes.
+She almost despaired when she found out that the stones were closed off from the public, until she learned about the Druidic ceremonies at the solstices and equinoxes.

 She met and fell in love with trained Reiki healer Pavel who was struggling with his beliefs having been raised Russian Orthodox.
 “She introduced me to Paganism, and together we found a pattern of belief that we both agreed upon” says Pavel.
 “We married, but the event was little more than a paper signing ceremony as we wished to be non-traditional and find something that was closer to what we believed in and so we both decided upon a handfasting ceremony.”